Bob Krueger: Later work

 Krueger served in several academic lectureship positions at the University of North Texas (then known as North Texas State University), the University of Texas at Austin, Rice University, Southern Methodist University, Texas State University, and Texas Tech University, following his service in federal government.
 He delivered the Inaugural Distinguished Lecture of the Rutgers Council on Public and International Affairs on December 9, 2014.

 Personal life

 Krueger was married to the former Kathleen Tobin of Bandera, Texas, who co-authored the book From Bloodshed to Hope in Burundi, and served two terms as a City Council Member in New Braunfels, Texas, and as Mayor Pro-tem.
-The Kruegers have three children.
+The Kruegers had three children.
 In the late 1980s, Krueger and his family were the victims of a stalker.
 Their experience led to the passage of a spate of anti-stalking laws in Texas.

-Krueger died on April 30, 2022, at the age of 86 from congestive heart failure.
+Krueger died on April 30, 2022, at the age of 86, from congestive heart failure.